Installation¶

 Docker Compose¶

-The Docker Compose environment described here provides a complete Auditize setup including MongoDB.
+The Docker Compose environment described here provides a complete Auditize setup including PostgreSQL and Elasticsearch.

 First, create an auditize-docker